jaanli/variational-autoencoder/README.md

 ```

 (The difference between a mean field and inverse autoregressive flow may be due to several factors, chief being the lack of convolutions in the implementation.
 Residual blocks are used in https://arxiv.org/pdf/1606.04934.pdf to get the ELBO closer to -80 nats.)

+# Generating the GIFs

+1. Run `python train_variational_autoencoder_tensorflow.py`
+2. Install imagemagick (homebrew for Mac: https://formulae.brew.sh/formula/imagemagick or Chocolatey in Windows: https://community.chocolatey.org/packages/imagemagick.app)
+3. Go to the directory where the jpg files are saved, and run the imagemagick command to generate the .gif: `convert -delay 20 -loop 0 *.jpg latent-space.gif`